motuncoded/frontend-resources/CONTRIBUTING.md

-To enforce that contributors **discuss their intended resource addition via the discussion channel before contributing**, you can improve the **"Note"** and slightly revise the **"How to Contribute"** section to make this requirement clearer.

-Here’s your revised contributing guide with that improvement:

----

 # 👋 Contributing Guide

 Thank you for considering contributing to this frontend resources repository!
 We appreciate your help in making this collection valuable for developers worldwide.